How International Trade News Can Move Markets:

 Check out the IG Client Sentiment data to help you trade profitably.

-The Impact on FX
+The Impact of International Trade News on Forex

 The current conflict between the US and China over international trade has serious consequences for foreign exchange rates and the prices of other assets such as stocks, bonds and precious metals.
 For long-term market investors and even day traders this opens up opportunities, so here’s a look at how to take advantage of them.